 These computer codes are free software provided by SSRG under the terms of the GNU General Public License (http://www.gnu.org/licenses/).

-- Developers: Young Joo Lee and Junho Song
+- Developers: Young Joo Lee (currently at Ulsan National Institute of Science and Technology) and Junho Song

 - What it does: Evaluates multinormal probabilities using the “Sequential Conditioned Importance Sampling” (Ambartzumian et al. 1998) through a vectorized (i.e. improved efficiency) Matlab code.